 Visitors can come here at any time of the day and there is no entrance fee.
 Do keep in mind that this is a housing area, so keep your voice down to avoid disturbance of the local people here.

 Enjoy the night performance show at Dragon Bridge

 Cross the 666-meters long Dragon Bridge to watch the night lights of Han River Bridge, Cầu Trần Thị Lý bridge and the surrounding buildings along the riverside.
 The bridge was opened on March 29, 2013 to mark the 38th anniversary of the taking of Danang by the North Vietnamese near the end of Vietnam War.

-Son Tra Night Market
+Night out at Son Tra Night Market

 Start off the morning by going up the Marble Mountains (Ngu Hanh Son), located about 8 km south of Danang city.
 They are a cluster of five hills made from limestone and marble.
-Each of them was named after the elements of metal, wood, fire, water and earth.
+Each of them was named after the elements of metal, wood, fire, water, and earth.

 According to an ancient folktale, a dragon emerged from the water on Non Nuoc Beach and laid an egg.
-A thousand days and nights followed before the egg hatched, and out stepped a beautiful girl.
+A thousand days and nights passed before the egg hatched, and out stepped a beautiful girl.
 The fragments of the shell were left on the beach and ended up growing into the five mystical Marble Mountains.

-Hàn Market is located 119 Đường Trần Phú, Hải Châu, near to Hàn Bridge.
+Address: 119 Đường Trần Phú, Hải Châu (near to Hàn Bridge)